 We've previously shared these cheese board styling and serving tips, but let's talk about how much cheese to serve for a wine and cheese party.

-In this case the cheese is the meal so plan to serve more than if it were part of a larger menu.
-Plan to serve three to eight cheeses as well as for a few accompaniments that pair with each cheese.
+In this case, the cheese is the meal, so plan to serve more than if it were part of a more extensive menu.
+Plan to serve three to eight cheeses and a few accompaniments that pair with each cheese.
 Account for 1 to 2 ounces of each type of cheese per person for an average of 8 to 10 ounces of cheese per person.

 Essential Cheese Serving Tips